How to use could and couldn’t in English sentences

 This incapacity could be due to something that was not permitted or authorized:

 - In high school, we couldn’t use our smartphones.

-- Tina couldn’t go to the party because his parents wouldn’t let her.
+- Tina couldn’t go to the party because her parents wouldn’t let her.

 With couldn’t, we doubt that anything is true, we are almost sure of what we are saying: